 In Rosenborg Castle, you are invited to take an incredible journey back in time.

-Rosenborg Castle in Copenhagen is home to some of Denmark's greatest cultural treasures.
-The castle was built by Christian IV as a pleasure castle.
-Rosenborg Castle was inhabited by the royal family until 1720.
+Rosenborg Castle in Copenhagen is home to some of Denmark's most significant cultural treasures.
+The royal family inhabited Rosenborg Castle until 1720.
+Christian IV built the castle as a pleasure castle.

 But since 1838, the castle with all its contents has been a historical museum.
 The museum has a sister museum at Amalienborg Palace, called Amalienborg Museum.